mewbotorg/mewbot/dev-docs/windows-dev-setup.md

 C:\mewbot_dev\mewbot_venv\Lib\site-packages
 ```

-Simple add a file named `mewbot.pth` here with the single line `C:\mewbot_dev\mewbot`.
+Simple add a file named `mewbot.pth` here with the single line `C:\mewbot_dev\mewbot\src`.
 It's probably best to add it as a new file, instead of modifying one of the existing ones - as these are under system control and may be overwritten without warning.

 ##### Modify the venv activation script